mario-guerra/portfolio-website/README.md

 - **Home**: Modern hero section with featured projects
 - **Projects**: Showcase of all projects with filtering options
 - **Resume**: Professional resume with download option
-- **Blog**: Markdown-based articles with featured posts, categories, and responsive layout
+- **Blog**: Markdown-based articles with blog posts and articles sections, categories, and responsive layout
 - **About**: Professional biography and skills
 - **Contact**: Contact form with validation